 Rikki-Tikki-Tavi from The Jungle Book

-Man & the Natural World Theme
+Rikki-Tikki-Tavi from The Jungle Book Theme of Man & the Natural World

 "Rikki-Tikki-Tavi" shows man (and woman) in a really awkward place within the natural world.
 On the one hand, Teddy and his family are obviously super into nature.
 Teddy plays in the garden and the family takes in Rikki-tikki—a wild creature, mind you—without much hesitation.
 On the other hand, nature just seems out to get them.
 Three snake attacks in less than three days?
 That's got to be a record.
 Then to further complicate matters, the only way the family can protect themselves from nature as represented by the cobras is by domesticating a natural creature like Rikki-tikki.
 Perhaps the story's view of nature can best be summed up as: "Wow, isn't nature wonderful?
 Sure hope it doesn't kill us."